laralove143/timezoner/README.md

 - [add to your server](https://discord.com/api/oauth2/authorize?client_id=909820903574106203&permissions=536947776&scope=bot%20applications.commands)
 - [get support](https://discord.gg/KUMdnjcE97)

+goodbye to timezone conversions! a discord bot that converts times so that everyone sees it in their own timezone

+## features

+### convert a time in a message

-goodbye to timezone conversions! just type some time in chat, hit that reaction and everyone magically sees it in their own timezone
+when there's a time in a message, the bot will add a reaction to it, just hit that reaction and everyone magically sees the time in their own timezone!

+- only the person that sent the message needs to set their timezone, the ones reading the time don't even need to do anything
+- supports basically all the time formats

 ![example](examples/sent.gif)